 If you are prone to keloid scars or have developed a raised scar after surgery or a tattoo previously, you may not be a good candidate for this procedure.
 You can discuss your prior scarring with the specialist.

 If you have any active infections you should wait until the infection has cleared before seeking treatment.

 If you are choosing to undergo areola and scar tissue tattooing after breast surgery, you will need to check with your surgeon before having the procedure.

-Scar tissue accepts implanted pigment very differently from that of normal tissue.
+Scar tissue accepts implanted pigment very differently from normal tissue.
 This can result in uneven colouring, discomfort and forming of keloid scars.